 Temple Bar is also an area for shopping and Cow’s Lane market in particular is a worth seeing.
 It’s a designer and fashion street market which operates every Saturday in Temple Bar from 10am to 5pm.
 The range of goods available is large but typically you’ll find jewellery, clothing and accessories.

-A great way to experience Temple Bar is to take the Traditional Irish Music Pub Crawl which is a tour of Dublin’s best pubs led by two musicians.
+A great way to experience Temple Bar is to take the Traditional Irish Pub Crawl which is a tour of Dublin’s best pubs led by two musicians.

 LOCATION & MAP